iMovR Tempo Dual LCD Monitor Arm Review

 - If you have two differently sized monitors, you can position both of them so that their tops are at the same level.
-Crossbar-based arms align monitors along their respective centers, and if there’s a difference of more a few inches between your monitor heights, the result can look weird and distracting.
+Crossbar-based arms align monitors along their respective centers, and if there’s a difference of more than a few inches between your monitor heights, the result can look weird and distracting.

 - You can experiment with other monitor configurations, such as stacking your monitors vertically or using one monitor in a portrait orientation with the other in landscape.
 The possibilities are endless, and the Dual Screen Two-Arm has enough ergonomic breadth to let you explore all the non-standard configurations you can dream of.

-Not only does the Tempo give you these extra options, it also excels at the fundamentals.
+Not only does the Tempo give you these extra options, but it also excels at the fundamentals.
 Much like the Tempo Single-LCD Monitor Arm versions, the Two-Arm boasts excellent stability, build-quality, and comes with an exceptional 15-year warranty to boot (there are a few other monitor arms on the market that use gas cylinder mechanisms but cheap ones from China use subpar pistons and thus tend to have very short warranties).
-Stability and adjustment range are probably the two most important factors for monitor arms (and many other types of ergonomic office products, for that matter), and the Tempo is not found wanting in either department, with a bodacious 14.7” of height adjustment range.
+Stability and adjustment range are probably the two most important factors for monitor arms (and many other types of ergonomic office products, for that matter), and the Tempo is not found wanting in either department, with a bodacious 15” of height adjustment range.
 These are arms designed explicitly with standing desk users in mind.